 If you smell gas, leave the area immediately and move to a spot upwind and uphill from where you detected the smell.
 Do not flip any light switches or operate any electronics or appliances, as even cell phones have the potential to cause sparks.
 Once in a safe location, call the gas company to report the leak.

-Leaks can sometimes be heard as a soft hissing or whistling sound coming from pipes or appliances.
-Pay attention to these sounds, especially around gas meters, furnaces, water heaters, cooktops, ovens or dryers.
+Leaks in pipes or appliances can sometimes be heard as a soft hissing or whistling sound.
+Pay attention to these sounds, especially around gas meters, furnaces, water heaters, cooktops, ovens, and dryers.

 Bubbling in standing water

-Looking at puddles, drain ditches or creeks near gas lines, you may see small bubbles or areas of more violent bubbling.
-This indicates gas release near the water.
+When looking at puddles, drain ditches, or creeks near gas lines, you may see small bubbles or areas of more violent bubbling.
+This indicates a gas release near the water.

 Dead plants

-If an underground gas leak occurs caused by corroding pipes or leaking connections, plants or trees nearby may start dying.
+If an underground gas leak occurs caused by corroding pipes or leaking connections, plants or trees nearby may die.
 House plants can also be affected.
-Plants are very sensitive to atmospheric changes.
+Plants are susceptible to atmospheric changes.

 Noticing dust or small amounts of dirt blowing or suspended around gas connections or meters could suggest a leak and escaping gases.
 Be wary of this sign and its potential hazard.